MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     git clone https://github.com/YOUR-USERNAME/ContosoDashboard.git
     ```

+    You might be prompted to authenticate using your GitHub credentials during the clone operation.
+You can authenticate using your browser.

 1. To navigate into your ContosoDashboard directory, enter the following command:

     ```powershell
     cd ContosoDashboard
     ```

+    > **IMPORTANT**: GitHub Spec Kit must be initialized in the root directory of your cloned repository.

 1. To initialize GitHub Spec Kit within your existing project, enter the following command: